Making Sense of the Appraisal Process

-Buying a house is the biggest financial decision many could ever make.
-Whether it's a primary residence, a seasonal vacation home or a rental fixer upper, purchasing real property is a detailed financial transaction that requires multiple people working in concert to pull it all off.
+Getting a home is the most serious financial decision most may ever encounter.
+Whether it's where you raise your family, an additional vacation home or an investment, the purchase of real property is an involved financial transaction that requires multiple people working in concert to make it all happen.

-It's likely you are familiar with the parties having a role in the transaction.
-The most known person in the exchange is the real estate agent.
-Then, the lender provides the financial capital needed to bankroll the deal.
-And ensuring all aspects of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.
+The majority of the participants are quite familiar.
+The real estate agent is the most recognizable entity in the transaction.
+Then, the bank provides the financial capital required to bankroll the deal.
+And the title company makes sure that all aspects of the exchange are completed and that the title is clear to pass from the seller to the purchaser.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the property is worth the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the real estate is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Accurate Appraisals of North Carolina will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our responsibility to first perform a thorough inspection.
-We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is accurate and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the house.
+Our first duty at Accurate Appraisals of North Carolina is to inspect the property to determine its true status.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the shape a typical buyer would expect them to be.
+To ensure the stated square footage has not been misrepresented and convey the layout of the home, the inspection often requires creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the house.

 Cost Approach

-Here, the appraiser pulls information on local building costs, the cost of labor and other factors to figure out how much it would cost to replace the property being appraised.
+This is where we use information on local building costs, the cost of labor and other factors to determine how much it would cost to construct a property comparable to the one being appraised.
 This estimate often sets the upper limit on what a property would sell for.
 The cost approach is also the least used predictor of value.

 Paired Sales Analysis

-Appraisers get to know the neighborhoods in which they appraise.
-They thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the home at hand.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject.
+Appraisers become very familiar with the neighborhoods in which they work.
+They innately understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-• For example, if the comparable has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.
+• If, for example, the comparable has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Accurate Appraisals of North Carolina, we are experts when it comes to knowing the value of real estate features in Hampstead and Pender County neighborhoods.
-This approach to value is typically given the most importance when an appraisal is for a home purchase.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to associating a value with features of homes in Hampstead and Pender, Accurate Appraisals of North Carolina can't be beat.
+The sales comparison approach to value is usually given the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach